 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-At 31 December 2018, Moncler had 4,155 employees, up 19% compared to 2017 (equal to 657 additional employees).
+At 31 December 2019, Moncler had 4,569 employees, up 10% compared to 2018 (equal to 414 more employees).
 This growth was driven mainly by the development of the sales network.
 The increase in staffing involved almost all the countries where the Company operates.
-In particular, the country that continued to show strongest growth was Japan, with 29% more staff than in 2017, followed by France and the United States with 27% and 23% more respectively.
+In particular, the country that showed strongest growth was Korea, with 26% more staff than in 2018, followed by Germany and Italy with 18% and 17% more respectively.

-The majority of workforce continues to be concentrated in 31-40 age group, which grew by 19% compared to 2017, in line with the investment in middle management resources.
-The average age is 36.3 years.
+The majority of the workforce continues to be concentrated in the 31-40 age group (+16% compared to 2018).
+Furthermore, employees over the age of 50 are increasing (+19% compared to 2018), in line with the investment in coordination positions.
+The average age is 37.7 years.

-As regards length of service, the majority of employees (88% of the workforce) continue to be employed for 0-5 years, which directly reflects the strong growth registered in the workforce.
-The 6-10 years group shows the greatest increase compared to the previous year, with +24% confirming a significant consolidation and retention trend.
+As regards length of service, the majority of employees (i.e. 87% of the workforce), continue to be employed for 0-5 years, which directly reflects the strong growth registered in the workforce over the last three years.
+The 6-10 years group shows the greatest increase compared to the previous year, with +15% confirming a significant consolidation and retention trend.

-Moncler operates directly in over 70 countries worldwide through local offices, where senior management works in synergy with the Company’s offices to manage the respective areas of expertise.
+Moncler operates directly in over 75 countries, with five regional structures, through local offices, where senior management works in synergy with the Company’s offices to manage the respective areas of expertise.

 Despite the lack of a specific policy, the

-A total of 83% of employees have a permanent employment contract, a significant increase (+27%) over the previous year, with about 93% of them working full-time.
+A total of 85% of employees have a permanent employment contract, an increase (+13% compared to 2018) over the previous year, with about 94% of them working full-time.

-Temporary employment contracts are mostly related to the seasonality of certain
+Temporary employment contracts, slightly down (-4%), are mostly related to the seasonality of certain business

 1 Employees are divided into five categories: workers, white-collars, professionals, managers, and executives/senior executives.